-Our Osteopathic Traditional Rotating Internship will be transitioning to a functionally equivalent ACGME IM Prelim year with Osteopathic-Focus Track.
-This will continue to be a flexible intern year with 5 elective rotations and a fully integrated osteopathic curriculum as described below including OMT didactics, OMT clinic and OMT hospital-consultation service.
-We will be accepting applicants through the both the AOA or NRMP match for these positions.
+Our Osteopathic Traditional Rotating Internship has transitioned to a functionally equivalent ACGME IM Prelim year with Osteopathic Focus Track.
+This continues to be a flexible intern year with four elective rotations and a fully integrated osteopathic curriculum as described below, including OMT didactics, OMT clinic, and OMT hospital-consultation service.
+We will be accepting applicants through the NRMP match for these positions.

 Berkshire Medical Center (BMC) is a major teaching affiliate of University of New England College of Osteopathic Medicine (UNECOM) and in this capacity eight 3rd year medical students are assigned to train at BMC for their entire third year.
 AOA Rotating Interns have the opportunity to work closely with and play an integral role mentoring and teaching traditional medical as well as manipulative medical skills to these students.